Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 Creating the account for a user will require some information for the system to work:

+- Some information about the user:

+  - Its firstname and lastname (Those values could be used to prefill the field during device creation)
   - An identifier for the user (email)

     The service needs to verify that the user has access to the email (using a code or sending a link to continue the process).

 - A HMAC shared key to authenticate the user (`AUTH_MEDIUM_HMAC_KEY`)